Momot1/phase-4-final-project/README.md

 -Add a checkout page

 -Update cart to be able to set quantity of items instead of displaying multiple of each item

+-Update the search to be sent to a different page, and display those searches in the same way the home page is displayed.
+So when a user clicks the home page, the original products get displayed instead of having to search an empty string to get the original products.